 For the sake of a better intuition we begin with an even more restricted solution that describes precisely unidirectional plane waves, according to Ehlers and Kundt \cite{EK}, with the following space-time metric

 where $L$ and $\beta$ depend on $t-z$ or on $t+z$.
 The function $L$, describing the transversal area, is called ``background factor", and $\beta$, describing the deformation of a ring of test particles in the transversal $(x,y)$ plane by gravitational forces, is called ``wave factor".
-The one and only Einstein equation for this system is
+The one and only Einstein equation\footnote{In \cite{MTW} an abbreviated method to derive this Einstein equation with the aid of a geodesic Lagrangian can be found (Box 14.4).} for this system is

 It determines the background, when a wave factor is given, or vice versa, so one function is left free, up to the condition that $L$ and $L''$ must have opposite signs.
 In consequence, a positive $L$ in front of a wave pulse leads necessarily to $L=0$ somewhere inside or behind the pulse and the coordinate system becomes invalid there.
+There is, however, no curvature singularity associated with it.
+For a regular coordinate system behind the wave, see \cite{MTW}.
 Gravitational waves of his kind, traveling exactly at the speed of light along $z$, do not interact with each other and thus can be superimposed like in a linear theory.